kaydee-edb/KarthikDulam.github.io/_posts/2019-10-12-Installing-XGBoost-GPU.md

 Naviagate to the local git folder on your system.
 2. Clone the xgboost library and Install the GPU version to the system
 >git clone — recursive https://github.com/dmlc/xgboost
-cd xgboost
+>cd xgboost
-git submodule init
+>git submodule init
-git submodule update
+>git submodule update
 3. Close out of the Git bash and open a windows command prompt in Admin mode.
-Navigate to the xgboost directory created above and run the below commands mkdir build cd build
+Navigate to the xgboost directory created above and run the below commands
+>mkdir build
+>cd build
-Run the below command to build the Visual studio solution.
-Update the parameter after -G to point to your version of visual studio and update the value of the -DLIBR_EXECUTABLE based on the location of the R.exe on your system cmake .. -G”Visual Studio 15 2017 Win64" -DUSE_CUDA=ON -DLIBR_EXECUTABLE=”C:/Users/kdulam/OneDrive/Documents/R/R-3.6.0/bin/R.exe” -DR_LIB=ON -DGPU_COMPUTE_VER=75
+4. Run the below command to build the Visual studio solution.
+Update the parameter after -G to point to your version of visual studio and update the value of the -DLIBR_EXECUTABLE based on the location of the R.exe on your system
+>cmake .. -G”Visual Studio 15 2017 Win64" -DUSE_CUDA=ON -DLIBR_EXECUTABLE=”C:/Users/kdulam/OneDrive/Documents/R/R-3.6.0/bin/R.exe” -DR_LIB=ON -DGPU_COMPUTE_VER=75
 Change the parameter DGPU_compute_ver based on the GPU that your device hosts.
 My device has RTX2080 which has a computer version of 7.5.
 Verify that the job is completed sucessfully.
-You will see the below msgs on your console — Configuring done
+You will see the below msgs on your console
+>— Configuring done
-— Generating done
+>— Generating done
-— Build files have been written to: C:/Users/kdulam/OneDrive/Documents/MachineLearning/xgboost/build Once the above job is successful, run the below install statement cmake — build . — target install — config Release
+>— Build files have been written to: C:/Users/kdulam/OneDrive/Documents/MachineLearning/xgboost/build
+5. Once the above job is successful, run the below install statement
+>cmake — build . — target install — config Release
-It will take a while for the install job to be completed.
+6. It will take a while for the install job to be completed.
 If it is successful then it will write the installed Xgboost package to the library folder in the R installation folder.
-Generally, its added to C:\Program Files\R\R-3.6.0\library
-Now that you see the package in the folder successfully, pat yourself on the back for a job well done.
-Lets try and run a demo program from the xgboost package with GPU acceleration. you can find the demo file at the location where you cloned the Xgboost from github on your system.
+Generally, its added to C:\Program Files\R\R-3.6.0\library.Now that you see the package in the folder successfully, pat yourself on the back for a job well done.
+Lets try and run a demo program from the xgboost package with GPU acceleration.You can find the demo file at the location where you cloned the Xgboost from github on your system.
-Navigate to C:\your xgboost location\build\R-package\demo\gpu_accelerated.R
+7. Navigate to C:\your xgboost location\build\R-package\demo\gpu_accelerated.R
 If you are unable to find it, don’t stress about it.
 Here is the github link to the demo file — https://github.com/dmlc/xgboost/blob/master/R-package/demo/gpu_accelerated.R
 Run the above file in your R studio and if the job runs sucessfully then congratulations, you have successfully installed the GPU version of XGBoost.